 In this article:

-Some aspects of check deposits are federally regulated, while others depend on the financial institution where it originated and the institution where it's deposited.
+A check typically clears within two business days, and funds sometimes become available faster.
+How long it will take to get your money comes down to different factors, including federal regulations and your bank's policies.
 Factors that affect the availability of funds include the size of the deposited check, the type of check, the issuer, how you deposit it and your particular bank or credit union's policies.

 How Long Does It Take Check Funds to Become Available?

 In most cases, check funds will become available within two business days.
 Sometimes, your funds may become available on the same day that the check is deposited.